 Manitoba Gambling Support Line

 This support line provides help and resources for Manitobans dealing with problem gambling.

 Please remember that it’s crucial to seek help if you or someone you know is struggling with problem gambling.
 These organizations are here to provide support, guidance, and assistance on the road to recovery.

 Sweden: Stodlinjen.se and the help phone number is 020 – 81 91 00.

 UK: gamcare.org.uk and they also have a phone number 0808 8020 133, where you can call from 8am to midnight, 24/7.

-It is never too late to seek help for an addiction, and many addicts with feelings of worthlessness.
+It is never too late to seek help for an addiction.
 Like any other addiction, problem gambling has severe and life-limiting consequences.
 However, seeking help of any sort is a step in the right direction.
 Many people move on from their addiction, with the help of counsellors, other recovering addicts, family, and friends, and move on to live happy and productive lives, free from the limits of their addiction.
 Accepting that you have a problem is the first step to recovery.